AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Expressive Power

 \textbf{Remarks}.
 The detailed proof can be found in Appendix \ref{appendix_proof_ar}.
 The technical details are similar to Theorem \ref{theorem_icl_representation}.
+The input prompt to the transformer is formulated as $ \bm{P} = \left[ \right], $ where $\bm{p}_{i}^{x}$ denote positional embeddings and will be specified in the proof.
 Additionally, the pre-transformer copies the feature from the previous $q$ tokens, utilizing $q$ heads for parallel processing.